How to Apply for Chinese Universities: Step-by-Step Guide 2026

 - Financial Guarantee: Bank statement (for self-funded students) or scholarship proof

-Additional Documents for Postgraduate Programs
+Are There Additional Documents Required for Postgraduate Programs?

 - Two Recommendation Letters: From professors or academic supervisors, on official letterhead